pysal/governance/README.md

 While this approach has served us well, as the Project grows we see a need for a more formal governance model.
-Moving forward The Project leadership will consist of a BDFL and Steering Council, including but not limited to all Package Maintainers.
+Moving forward The Project leadership will consist of a BDFL and Steering Council, consisting of 3 elected Package Maintainers serving 1 year terms.
 We view this governance model as the formalization of what we are already doing, rather than a change in direction.